denmit99/hairbnb/README.md

 ## How to run

+`docker-compose --profile api up -d ` Start only backend + database

-`docker-compose up -d`
+`docker-compose --profile all up -d` Start all services

-`docker-compose up --build -d ` To rebuild all services and then start containers
+`docker-compose --profile all up -d --build`  To rebuild all services and then start containers